 Using SharePoint also locks you in to Microsoft Azure, which comes with a learning curve and complications that may not be practical for your organization.

-What is a good replacement for SharePoint?
+What is a good alternative for SharePoint?

 1. Tettra